danbev/learning-ai/notes/llava.md

             new_clip->has_class_embedding = false;
         }
 ```
-This is the class token which aggragates information from all patches and is
+This is the class token which aggregates information from all patches and is
 used for classification.
 ```console
 (gdb) p *vision_model.class_embedding